Are you looking for the best frugal living tips to help you save money? I’ve got you covered.

 This is a simple method.
 Use envelopes to budget your money for categories such as groceries, entertainment, clothing, and utility bills.
 Then pay cash and put away your credit cards.
 You are forced to stick to a budget because when the cash is gone, you are done spending!!

 Most frugal living bloggers will tell you not to use your credit card.
 I agree unless you are very disciplined.

-However, use my credit card to pay the bills that will allow for credit card payments and rack up the points.
+However, use my credit card to pay the bills which will allow for credit card payments and rack up the points.
 My cell phone and electric bill are paid by credit card and I’m getting free points for something I would do anyway.